Maximus5/ConEmu/.github/CONTRIBUTING.md

 * f326d76 fix warning: there is possible null pointer dereference: pszNewTarget.
 * 0408700 fix warning: there is possible null pointer dereference: pszValue.
 ~~~

-#### Don't use C++11 and C++14 features

-ConEmu is supposed to be easily compiled with Visual Studio 2008,
-to support OS Windows 2000 and ‘legacy’ computers.